Meet the team

 Eileen Russell

-I have a strong passion to advocate for the play therapy profession in Northern Ireland.
-I am a Course Director for the PTUK Postgraduate Certificate in Therapeutic Play Skills and I am honoured to be the PTUK Ambassador for 2025.
+I am also a strong advocate for the play therapy profession in Northern Ireland.
+Alongside my work at WayMaker, I serve as Course Director for the PTUK Postgraduate Certificate in Therapeutic Play Skills and am honoured to be the PTUK Ambassador for 2025.
+My work is rooted in a commitment to bring peace, regulation, and restoration to children and the adults who care for them.

 Florence Walker